 The court presiding over this case affirmed that, at least in the federal Ninth Circuit, the de minimus test still applies to musical compositions.
-The Beastie Boys sampled notes from a recording after obtaining a license only for the recording and not for the underlying composition; normally, you would be expected to get a license for both in order to sample without infringing a copyright.
-However, the court said that the use of the notes as written in the composition was too insubstantial, and that the novelty of the composition as compared to the recorded performance was too insignificant, for the Beastie Boys to be sued by the composer.
+The Beastie Boys sampled a brief segment from a recording after obtaining a license only for the recording and not for the underlying composition; normally, you would be expected to get a license for both in order to sample without infringing a copyright.
+However, the court said that the use of the notes as written in the composition was too insubstantial for the Beastie Boys to be sued by the composer.
 The Ninth Circuit covers Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, Oregon, Washington, the U.S. Territory of Guam, and the Commonwealth of the Northern Mariana Islands.

 In this case, the court rejected a fair-use defense after an artist created a satirical sculpture meant to replicate a photograph.